Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Introduction

+The literature on spatially-temporally varying coefficient models is rather sparse and has remained purely notional for exponential families, perhaps because they require extensive tuning of MCMC or other iterative algorithms that struggle with weakly identified parameters and high-dimensional random effects.
+Our subsequent development offers, as we demonstrate below, a fast and effective inferential tool for analysing spatial-temporal count or binary data.
+The analytical tractability we seek will forego inference on some weakly identifiable parameters ($\theta_2$ above), but the key inferential objectives concerning the natural mean function (e.g., regression coefficients), the spatial-temporal process and the variance components are retained.
+We show that the inference obtained on these parameters is practically indistinguishable from full inference using MCMC.

-After briefly discussing $\CM$ and $\GCM$ distributions with multivariate extensions in Section~\ref{sec:conjugate}, Section~\ref{sec:bayeshier} introduces our hierarchical spatially-temporally varying regression model and derives accessible posterior distributions.
+After briefly discussing some necessary distributions in Section~\ref{sec:conjugate}, Section~\ref{sec:bayeshier} introduces our hierarchical spatially-temporally varying regression model and derives analytical posterior distributions.
 Section~\ref{sec:stacking} develops predictive stacking with novel results on posterior sampling and predictive inference.
-Sections~\ref{sec:simulation}~and~\ref{sec:data_analysis} present simulation experiments demonstrating the effectiveness of our method and analyses a spatial-temporal dataset on avian counts.
-We conclude with some discussion and directions for future work in Section~\ref{sec:discussion}.
+Sections~\ref{sec:simulation}~and~\ref{sec:data_analysis} present simulation experiments demonstrating the effectiveness of our method and analyse a spatial-temporal bird counts data.
+Section~\ref{sec:discussion} concludes with a brief discussion.